-Over 90% of the Company's sales are made in United States dollars.
+Most of the Company's revenues are denominated in United States dollars.
 In addition, a substantial portion of the Company's costs are incurred in dollars.
-Since the dollar is the primary currency in the economic environment in which the Company and its subsidiaries operate, the dollar is their functional currency, and, accordingly, monetary accounts maintained in currencies other than the dollar (principally cash and cash equivalents, short-term deposits, marketable securities, long-term investments and liabilities) are remeasured using the foreign exchange rate at the balance sheet date.
+Since the dollar is the primary currency in the economic environment in which the Company and its subsidiaries operate, the dollar is their functional currency, and, accordingly, monetary accounts maintained in currencies other than the dollar are remeasured using the foreign exchange rate at the balance sheet date.
 Operational accounts and non-monetary balance sheet accounts are measured and recorded at the rate in effect at the date of the transaction.
 The effects of foreign currency remeasurement are reported in current operations.